ammaraziz/depme/README.md

 ```
 nzchar(system.file(package = 'dplyr'))
 ```
+There's more wrangling of R code, see the code for more details.

 For external tools (eg `seqkit`) which are installed via `conda` (or other methods), `depme` has a python dict which it uses as to lookup how to check if the tool is installed.
 This usually amounts to running the tool with `--help` or `--version` then checking error code.